FuelLabs/sway/docs/book/src/basics/control_flow.md

 Sway supports advanced pattern matching through exhaustive `match` expressions.
 Unlike an `if` statement, a `match` expression asserts **at compile** time that all possible patterns have been matched.
 If you don't handle all the patterns, you will get compiler error indicating that your `match` expression is non-exhaustive.

-The basic syntax of a `match` statement:
+The basic syntax of a `match` statement is as follows:

 ```sway
 match expression {